 20.2.
 The District shall continue to pay (pick-up) the employee’s contribution in the employee’s name.
 Under applicable retirement law and administrative rule, this money continues to be the employee’s money to which they are entitled upon retirement or withdrawal from contributions from PERS.

+TA: 04-18-17

 21.0.
 Sick Leave

 21.1.
 Sick leave is earned beginning the date of hire, but employees are not eligible for sick leave benefits until they have been accrued as provided in Articles 22.2 and 22.4.
 The use of accrued sick leave will be allowed only when an employee is unable to work because of illness or off-the-job injuries.
-An employee will not be entitled to sick leave for injuries suffered while employee is working on a job outside of his/her employment with the Fire District.
-Sick leave to attend an ill family member may be limited to the period that the employee’s attendance is actually required, not to exceed three consecutive shifts.
-The family is defined as those individuals claimed on the IRS tax return form as “dependents”.
-Abuse of this privilege may be cause for discipline.
-Verification of illness by a doctor’s certificate or prescription may be requested.
+After usage of Oregon sick leave, an employee will not be entitled to sick leave for injuries suffered while employee is working on a job outside of his/her employment with the Fire District.
+Sick leave may be limited to the period that the employee’s absence is actually neededAbuse of sick leave usage may be cause for discipline.
+Verification of sick leave usage by a doctor’s certificate or prescription may be requested, as permitted by law.

+TTA: 05-31-17

 21.2.
-Until January 1, 2016, sick leave is accrued at the rate of 24 hours per month.
-Effective January 1, 2016, employees will accrue sick leave at the rate of 12 hours per month.
-Effective after June 30, 2017, employees will accrue sick leave at the rate of 18 hours per month.
+Accrual Rate: Employees will accrue sick leave at the rate of 18 hours per month.

+TTA: 05-31-17

+21.3.
+Use of Sick Leave: Sick leave may be used for:

+A. An employee’s own mental or physical illness or injury, or health condition, need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition or need for preventative medical care; medical appointment that cannot be scheduled outside the workday, employees will make every effort to schedule such medical appointments outside the workday; or

+B. Care for a family member for the above reasons (For purposes of this article, “family members” consist of spouses, parents, parents-in-law, children, grandparents, grandchildren, domestic partners, and children and parents of domestic partners.);

+C. For any of the purposes covered under the Oregon Family Leave Act (OFLA), including the employee’s serious health condition, to care for a family member with a serious health condition; to bond with and care for a new child (parental leave); or to care for a child with a non-serious injury or illness requiring home care (sick child leave);

+D. For leave related to domestic violence, harassment, sexual assault or stalking of the employee or dependent child of the employee;

+E. Donating accrued sick leave to another employee if the other employee uses the donated sick leave for a purpose under Oregon law;

+F. Public health emergency, including closure of the employee’s place of business, or the school or place of care of the employee’s child, by order of a public health authority or health care provider that the presence of the employee or the family member of the employee in the community would jeopardize the health of others; or

+G. Exclusion of the employee from the workplace under any law or rule that requires the employer to exclude the employee from the workplace for health reasons.

+TTA: 04-18-17

+21.4 Payment of Sick Leave: Payment for sick leave shall be paid at the employee’s regular

+straight-time hourly rate of pay but not to exceed the number of hours in the employee’s normal duty shift.
+Sick leave time will be counted as hours worked for purposes of determining overtime.

+TTA: 05-30-17

+21.5 Sick Leave Notification: To be eligible for sick leave benefits, an employee shall notify the